MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 When a non-segmented user creates a SharePoint site, the site is not associated with any segment and site's information barriers mode is automatically set to *Open*.

-When an SPO admin creates a SharePoint site from <a href="https://go.microsoft.com/fwlink/?linkid=2185219" target="_blank">SharePoint admin center</a>, the site is not associated with any segment and site's IB mode is set to *Open*.
+When a SharePoint admin creates a SharePoint site from the <a href="https://go.microsoft.com/fwlink/?linkid=2185219" target="_blank">SharePoint admin center</a>, the site isn't associated with any segment and the site's IB mode is set to *Open*.

 To help site owners add a segment to a site, share the [Associate information segments with SharePoint sites](https://support.microsoft.com/office/associate-information-segments-with-sharepoint-sites-2b03db07-6d3f-4297-a388-b943317a26a7) article with your SharePoint site owners.